Dunaújváros FC (1952)

-Dunaújváros FC (previously known as Dunaferr SE) was a football team from Dunaújváros, Hungary.
+Dunaújváros FC (previously known as Dunaferr SE) was a Hungarian football team from Dunaújváros.
 Though they won the Hungarian NB I in 1999–2000, recently they played in the second league, until the team withdrew in March 2009, ceasing its operations.

 History

 Domestic

 The team was founded in 1952 and one year later they were promoted to the Hungarian first division under the name Sztálinvárosi Vasmű Építők.
 In 1954 they were relegated to the second division and from then on they bounced back and forth between the two.
 From 1961 the team was known as Dunaújvárosi Kohász SE.
 Whilst holding this name their best finish was in 1978, 7th in the NB I.